 Therapist to Coach has mapped the competencies of UKCP, BACP and BPS registered/accredited members against those of EMCC.
 This means we recognise your prior learning and experience and are able to offer entry at this post-graduate level, rather than expecting you to go over old ground.

-If you take up the EMCC International EIA option, this formally accredits you for that prior learning and expertise.
+If you take up the EMCC Global fast-track accreditation (EIA) option, this formally accredits you for that prior learning and expertise.

-The overview below is a guide to the programme flow only – 2021-22 dates to be added (now over 12 months).
+The overview below is for the cohort commencing September 2021.
+For later cohorts, it provides a guide to the programme flow only – dates to be added.

 What the 2019-20 cohort said about the course